 You can also find out what we’re doing to protect our visitors from COVID-19 by clicking here.
 Please help us to keep everyone safe by wearing a face covering when visiting our museum.

 We have tried to think of everything but if you still need more information please email firstname.lastname@example.org

 Manchester Jewish Museum is a place for everybody – we are a common ground.
 We make connections by showing and sharing universal experiences through the stories of one particular culture.
 Whether you’re interested in museums, history, comedy, art, food, Jewish culture or family activities, Manchester Jewish Museum has something for everyone.

 When is the museum open?

 We are open seven days a week throughout the year including bank holidays.
 We want to share our collection and our stories with as many people as possible.
-Although we are open on Saturdays, we will be closed on the Jewish High Holy Days of Yom Kippur and Rosh Hashanah as well as Christmas Day, Boxing Day and New Year’s Day.
+Although we are open on Saturdays, we will be closed on the Jewish High Holy Days of Yom Kippur and Rosh Hashanah.

 When can I book tickets?

-Tickets for general admission are on sale now for timed entries with limited capacities.
-General admission tickets are released 4 weeks in advance.
+tickets for general admission are on sale now for timed entries and can be booked up to 4 weeks in advance.

 Do I need to book to visit?